Reading Guide

 Mature

 Work for mature audiences includes explicit sexual content, graphic violence, substance abuse, or other disturbing material that would be roughly equivalent to an R or NC-17 movie rating.
-I do not consider non-sexual kink to be mature by default.
-Whether audiences consider something mature is also a matter of context and personal preference.

 - “At Your Dream’s Edge”—A person calls forth a simulated nightmarish, gory landscape to prepare for a difficult experience in the real world.